Learn / Concepts

 Is an AI agent safe?

 "Safe" depends on what you give it access to.
 If it can only read a website or look at files you explicitly chose, the risk is low — the main risk is it misunderstands something and you get a wrong answer.
 If it can modify files or send messages, the risk is higher.
 Always start with read-only jobs.
 Always ask an agent to show you the plan before it runs.
-Siri's approval-gated model is safest; bots.team's "plan approval" is middle-ground; Cowork's per-task metering is transparent but adds friction.
+Siri's approval-gated model is safest; bots.team's "plan approval" is middle-ground; Microsoft Copilot Cowork's per-task metering is transparent but adds friction.

 Do I really need to pay for Claude if I use bots.team?